 Spring in the Channel Islands

-- Some seabirds begin nesting & the Channel Islands fox gives birth to pups this time of year.
+Spring is the best time to view blooming wildflowers on the Channel Islands.
+Due to spring rain, the islands will generally be very green during this time.
+Some seabirds begin nesting in spring and the Channel Islands fox gives birth to pups this time of year.

 Summer in the Channel Islands